c-porto/libpredict/README.md

 make
 ```

-To specify the build directory you could run:
+To specify a custom build directory you can do as follows:

 ``` bash
 make BUILD_DIR=/your/build/dir/
 ```

-To specify a custom toolchain prefix like arm toolchain , you can do as follows:
+To specify a custom toolchain prefix, like the arm-none-eabi, you can do as follows:

 ``` bash
 make TOOLCHAIN_PREFIX=arm-none-eabi- CC_FLAGS_APPEND="-mthumb -mcpu=cortex-m3"
 ```

+Note that any compiler, linker and ar flags can be appended to the default ones using
+`CC_FLAGS_APPEND`, `LD_FLAGS_APPEND` and `AR_FLAGS_APPEND` variables.
+The previous
+toolchain example shows how its done aswell.

 ## Installation